 Are you looking for a serene campground surrounded by authentic coastal living?
 Then, Moody Beach RV Campground is the best place for camping in Maine for the enjoyable retreat of your dreams.

 Enjoy the beach activities Maine has to offer, such as whale watching or deep-sea fishing.
 Shop, hike, or eat in some of the best seafood restaurants in the Pine Tree State.
 Back at the campground, you can play basketball, billiards or just relax by the pool or in the whirlpool.

 Moody Beach RV Campground allows both tent and RV camping.
-The sites are full hook-up and set in a tranquil wooded area.
+The sites are full hook-ups and set in a tranquil wooded area.
 Don’t want to rough it?
 There are vacation cottages available that sleep up to 8 people, perfect for large families or group gatherings.

 Phone: 207-363-3626 Address: 1740 US-1, Cape Neddick, ME 03902 Activities:

-Set in Cape Neddick, Dixon’s Campgrounds offer a unique camping experience in nature and not far from the seacoast.
+Set in Cape Neddick, Dixon’s Campgrounds offer a unique camping experience in nature and are not far from the seacoast.

 The campsites spread around four wooded and open areas, each of which has its own restrooms and showers.
 They feature water and electricity hook-ups with 30/50 amp service and can accommodate both tents and RVs.
 There are also yurts available for rent.